 It is easy to see how kids who are engaged in academic endeavors at school 8-10 hours a day and then bury their noses in high school homework for another 2-3, are missing out on vital opportunities to build EQ.
 One of the core benefits of an early job, even just a few hours a week, is the required interaction with strangers.

-Teens build EQ skills in relation to family, friends, classmates, and teachers all throughout early childhood and into their teens.
+Teens build EQ skills in relation to family, friends, classmates, and teachers throughout early childhood and into their teens.

 However, their opportunities to build those same skills as they relate to strangers are more limited.
 First jobs can fill that gap and teach teens how to interact with managers, bosses, co-workers, and the public.
 Learning how to manage those relationships will be vital for real-world circumstances and occupations.